In the Student Council arc. <- Previous • Next -> In the Apocalypse Saga.

 In episode 19, when Anthy and Utena visit Akio, Utena worries about monopolizing the conversation.
 She shows more consideration of Anthy than she did in the Student Council arc.
 Then, as Akio talks about how we’re unable to see into others’ hearts, and we can’t know others’ princes, the camera tells us that Akio does not see into Anthy’s heart or know that her prince is Utena.
 Anthy has successfully kept it hidden.

 At the end of episode 21, Anthy tells Utena with a cheerful smile that if it’s for someone you love, you lie to yourself for as long as it takes.
 It’s a giant clue, stomping around and leaving giant footprints in the terrain.
 Utena visibly reacts and appears to take in the information, but I didn’t find any clear sign that she learned from it.
 Maybe it contributes to her realization in episode 23?
-In any case, it predicts Utena’s self-excuses after she is corrupted in the Apocalypse Saga.
+Anthy is of course talking about herself—she believes in Akio despite knowing his nature—but not only about herself.
+Miki naively accepts obvious falsehoods, that he should see through, out of love.
+Juri rejects miracles (accepting the unbreakable stability of the system of control) despite her deeper beliefs, out of love.
+After Utena is corrupted in the Apocalypse Saga, she makes self-excuses.
 She lies to herself, and continues lying until she falls out of love with Akio in the final showdown.